bartificer/programming-by-stealth/docs/pbs44.md

 # PBS 44 of x – ES6 Arguments & Objects

-In [the previous instalment](https://bartificer.net/pbs43) we started our exploration of the new features ES6 brought to JavaScript with a look at block scoped variables.
-We learned that `var` will continue to work as it always has, defining function-scoped variables, but that we can now use `let` and `const` to define block-spoped variables and constants.
+In [the previous instalment](https://pbs.bartificer.net/pbs43) we started our exploration of the new features ES6 brought to JavaScript with a look at block-scoped variables.
+We learned that `var` will continue to work as it always has, defining function-scoped variables, but that we can now use `let` and `const` to define block-scoped variables and constants.

 We’ll continue our exploration of ES6 today by looking at how function arguments have been improved, and learning about a new type of loop designed to make looping over object properties easier.

-There is no ZIP file for this instalment, instead, I’ve published my solution to the challenge from the previous instalment (which is also the starting point for the next challenge) as [a tagged release on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS43-Challenge-Solution).
+There is no ZIP file for this instalment.
+Instead, I’ve published my solution to the challenge from the previous instalment (which is also the starting point for the next challenge) as [a tagged release on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS43-Challenge-Solution).
 You can download it using the big green button labeled _Clone or Download_.

-# Matching Podcast Episode 511
+## Matching Podcast Episode 511

 Listen Along: Chit Chat Across the Pond Episode 511